-Syntax srec-len=length
+Syntax --srec-len=length

-Parameters length The number of data bytes in each S-record.
+1ength The number of data bytes in each S-record.

-Tool ielftool

 Description Restricts the number of data bytes in each S-record.
-This option can be used in combination with thesrec option.
+This option can be used in combination with the --srec option.

-X This option is not available in the IDE.

-sre c-s3only
+--srec-s3only

-Syntax srec-s3only
+Syntax --srec-s3only

-Tool ielftool

-Description d output to contain only a subset of records, that is S0, S3 and S7 can be used in combination with thesrec option.
+Description Restricts the S-record output to contain only a subset of records, that is S0, S3 and S7 records.
+This option can be used in combination with the --srec option.

-S tr 'ID
+--strip

+Syntax --strip

-Syntax strip Tool iobjmanip and ielftool.
+Tool iobjmanip and ielftool.

 Description Use this option to remove all sections containing debug information before the output file is written.

 Note that ielftool needs an unstripped input ELF image.
-If you use thestrip option in the linker, remove it and use thestrip option in ielftool instead.
-F To set related options, choose: ιί 90 Project>Options>Linker>Output>Include debug information in output
+If you use the --strip option in the linker, remove it and use the --strip option in ielftool instead.

+Project>Options>Linker>Output>Include debug information in output library file The library file that the command operates on.
+For information about specifying a filename, see Rules for specifying a filename or directory as